troke12/osu-server-list/README.md

     link: "http://yourosuserver.com",
     owner: "The owner",
     location: "City or country",
+    onlineAPI: "your online users api",
+    instances: 0,
     discord: "Discord invite"
   }
 ];
 </pre>

 Make sure each of your items are separate.

+For `instances` there are only 2 values :
+- 0 for the server who are using ripple instances
+- 1 for the server using gulag